rjriel/qlik-core-workshop/README.md

-# The Qlik Core Workshop
+# The QCS Workshop

-Welcome to the Qlik Core Workshop.
-This repository will give a step-by-step walkthrough of getting up and running with Qlik Core and the QIX Engine API.
+Welcome to the QCS Workshop.
+This repository will give a step-by-step walkthrough of getting up and running with QCS and the QIX Engine API.

-This repository is sorted by branches.
-The `master` branch is the first step in the tutorial and each branch is numbered to indicate where to go next.
-There are also pull requests in this repo to indicate the changes that have occurred between each branch to give an easy view of what has been implemented.

 This workshop is run with Node.JS, however the QIX Engine API is a websocket API so any language that supports websockets can talk to the QIX Engine.